awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A report that contains details about how [AWS Import/Export](#AWSImportExport) processed your data\.

 **in\-place deployment**<a name="inplacedeployment"></a>
-AWS CodeDeploy: A deployment method in which the application on each instance in the deployment group is stopped, the latest application revision is installed, and the new version of the application is started and validated\.
+CodeDeploy: A deployment method in which the application on each instance in the deployment group is stopped, the latest application revision is installed, and the new version of the application is started and validated\.
 You can choose to use a load balancer so each instance is deregistered during its deployment and then restored to service after the deployment is complete\.

 **index**<a name="index"></a>
 See [search index](#searchindex).